 No. Every time you raise your Emissary Flag to set sail as an Emissary, you must build up your Emissary Grade from its starting point.
 If your ship sinks, your Emissary Flag will break away.
 This requires you to return to an Emissary Table, raise another Emissary Flag and build up your Emissary Grade once more.

 What are Emissary Ledgers and how do they work?

 Each Trading Company keeps track of its Emissaries’ performance in a monthly Ledger, incentivising the most productive among them with rewards at the end of the calendar month.
+If you’re up to date with each Company’s Ledger rewards, don’t worry – additional rewards will be introduced for each Trading Company at the start of every Season, meaning that you’ll always have a reason to continue to represent each Company on the seas.
 You can check your own standing in the Ledgers and read a Ledger-specific FAQ by logging in to the Sea of Thieves website and visiting the dedicated Ledgers page.